fizyr/dr_param/README.md

 #include <dr_param/yaml_macros.hpp>

 // Note: we don't include any decomposition headers here.
-// That would just pollute the namespace uneccesarily.
+// That would just pollute the namespace uneccesarily with a bunch of template definitions
+// and magic features that the user of the header probably doesn't want to use.

 struct Bar {
   float baz;